freifunk-gluon/gluon/docs/user/getting_started.rst

 GLUON_REGION
   Some devices (at the moment the TP-Link Archer C7) contain a region code that restricts firmware installations.
-Set GLUON_REGION to ``eu`` or ``us`` to make the resulting images installable from the respective stock firmwares.
+Set GLUON_REGION to ``eu`` or ``us`` to make the resulting images installable from the respective stock firmware.

 GLUON_RELEASE
   Firmware release number: This string is displayed in the config mode, announced